 • Sustainably-sourced hardwoods

-Then we have bioplastics (most notably cellulose acetate) which is where things get eco-convoluted.
+Then we have bioplastics (cellulose acetate) which is where things get eco-convoluted.

 What is cellulose acetate and is it sustainable?